This Keyword in Java with Examples

 5

-You are so sweet
+You are so sweet.

-Hello John
+Hello, John

-In this example, we have defined a class CD which contains two constructors – a default constructor and a parameterized constructor.
-In the default constructor, we can see that there is a call to the parameterized constructor using “this” keyword and passing the value 5 as an argument.
+In this example, we have defined a class CD, which contains two constructors – a default constructor and a parameterized constructor.
+In the default constructor, we can see that there is a call to the parameterized constructor using the “this” keyword and passing the value 5 as an argument.
 This is known as constructor chaining.

-After the call to the parameterized constructor, the System.out.println(“Hello John”); statement will execute, which will print “Hello John” to the console.
+After the call to the parameterized constructor, the System.out.println(“Hello, John”); statement will execute, which will print “Hello John” to the console.
 The parameterized constructor has an integer parameter x.
 Inside this constructor, the value of x is printed to the console, followed by the message “You are so sweet.”

 The keyword ‘this’ in Java can be used as an argument while calling the method.
 It is mainly used in event handling.
 Let’s take an example program to understand the concept.